KPZ fluctuations in the planar stochastic heat equation: Introduction and main results

 In terms of underlying polymer paths, the technical difficulty is to show that self-intersections do not affect the large-scale behaviour.
 Previously the only tool was to identify a regeneration structure (for example, \cite{MR3372855}).
 Besides leading to non-explicit coefficients defined in terms of the regeneration times, such methods failed to identify universal fluctuations except in some trivial (Gaussian) situations.

 The present paper treats the undirected two dimensional continuous case, represented by the stochastic heat equation and its underlying polymer.
 There is a choice of interpretation of the stochastic integral in the Duhamel form of the equation, and here we study the model resulting from the Skorokhod interpretation.
 The Skorokhod integral was introduced by \cite{MR0391258}.
 Presentations in \cite{MR2200233}, \cite{MR1474726} and \cite{MartinsNotes} are highly recommended. \cite{MR660187} identified it as the adjoint of the Malliavin derivative, and it is often defined that way.
 This makes sense for $L^p$, $p>1$, as the Malliavin derivative is closable on the duals $L^q$, $1<q<\infty$.
 The technical challenge in our work is the necessity to extend to appropriate $L^1$ integrands so that the integration in the Duhamel form of the stochastic heat equation \eqref{2dshe} makes sense.
-This is achieved by the use of martingale theory and an appropriately checkable condition for uniform integrability.
+Finally, the equation is solved using martingale theory and an appropriately checkable condition for uniform integrability.

 The martingale approximations take the same form as approximations to the Gaussian multiplicative chaos studied by \cite{shamov}.
 In particular, this gives a representation of the solution as the Radon-Nikodym derivative of a shift of the underlying white noise, in our case by the occupation measure of the underlying paths.
 Such representations were used in the mollified setting by, for example, \cite{mukherjee2016weak} and \cite{broker2019localization}.